telerik/xaml-docs/controls/radtreeview/features/dragdrop/customizing-drag-drop.md

 The drag/drop operations in RadTreeView can be customized using the control's API or the DragDropManager.

-This article describes the customizaiton points available in the control.
+This article describes the customization points available in the control.

 ## Visual Elements of the Drag and Drop Operation